maruel/sillybot/cmd/slack-bot/README.md

 4. Slash Commands
     - Create New Command
         - Command: `/forget`
-        - Short Description: `Forget all the bot's memory of your conversation here with it.gets`
+        - Short Description: `Zap all the bot's memory of your conversation with it.`
         - Save
     - Create New Command
         - Command: `/image`
-        - Short Description: `Generate an image.`
+        - Short Description: `Generate an image based on the description given.`
         - Save
 5. Event Subscriptions
     - Enable Events